iterative/dvc.org/content/blog/2020-11-20-dvc-vs-rclone.md

 Thinking about it from a different perspective, what happens if we have the ability to reduce the size of a (relatively) large query set?

-Once our query set is smaller than a certain threshold, we will be able to use method 1 rather than method 2.
+Once our query set is smaller than a certain threshold, we'll be able to use method 1 rather than method 2.
 On top of that, we know that the runtime of method 1 scales with query set size. **In simple terms, by reducing the size of our query set as much as possible, we can also improve performance.**